-If you are eligible and you elect the DCSA subsidy during enrollment (either as a new hire or during annual enrollment), Citi will pay up to 30% of your DCSA contribution.
-The percentage will depend on the amount of your benefits-eligible pay and whether you work part-time or full-time.
+If you are eligible and you elect the DCSA subsidy during enrollment (either as a new hire or during Annual Enrollment), Citi will pay up to 30% of your DCSA contribution.
+The percentage will depend on the amount of your benefits eligible pay and whether you work part time or full time.

-Note: To obtain the DCSA subsidy you must elect it; it is not automatic.
+Note: To obtain the DCSA subsidy, you must elect it; it is not automatic.

-- If you are a sole financial provider: Your benefits-eligible pay and your total annual household income together do not exceed \$90,000; or - > If you are in a dual-income household: Your benefits-eligible pay does not exceed \$45,000 and your total annual household income does not exceed \$90,000.
+- If you are a sole financial provider: Your benefits eligible pay and your total annual household income together do not exceed \$90,000; or - If you are in a dual-income household: Your benefits eligible pay does not exceed \$45,000 and your total annual household income does not exceed \$90,000.

-You must enroll for the subsidy during your annual enrollment period (or if you are enrolling as a new hire or newly eligible for benefits).
+You must enroll for the subsidy during your Annual Enrollment period (or if you are enrolling as a new hire or newly eligible for benefits).
 You cannot receive the subsidy through any other process.
 You must elect the full amount that you want to use to reimburse yourself for eligible expenses.
 The deductions from your pay will be the amount of the election minus the amount of the subsidy.

 The amount of your subsidy will not change during the plan year even if you change your DCSA contribution amount as a result of a qualified change in status.
-Your subsidy will be credited to you during the first quarter if you enroll during annual enrollment or within 31 days if you enroll as a new hire or are newly eligible for benefits.
+Your subsidy will be credited to you during the first quarter if you enroll during Annual Enrollment or within 31 days if you enroll as a new hire or are newly eligible for benefits.

-You cannot become eligible for the DCSA subsidy mid-year as a result of a qualified change in status, such as a divorce or death of your spouse.
+You cannot become eligible for the DCSA subsidy midyear as a result of a qualified change in status, such as a divorce or death of your spouse.

-If your benefits-eligible pay is1: Your DCSA subsidy will be: For full-time employees For part-time employees Up to \$25,000 30% of your DCSA contribution; maximum subsidy is \$1,500 22-1/2% of your DCSA contribution; maximum subsidy is \$1,125 \$25,001-\$35,000 20% of your DCSA contribution 15% of your DCSA contribution \$35,001-\$45,000 15% of your DCSA contribution 11-1/4% of your DCSA contribution \$45,001-\$90,000 if you are the sole financial provider of your dependents 15% of your DCSA contribution 11-1/4% of your DCSA contribution
+If Your Benefits Eligible Pay Is: 1 Your DCSA Subsidy Will Be: For full-time employees For part-time employees Up to \$25,000 30% of your DCSA contribution; maximum subsidy is \$1,500 22-1/2% of your DCSA contribution; maximum subsidy is \$1,125 \$25,001-\$35,000 20% of your DCSA contribution 15% of your DCSA contribution \$35,001-\$45,000 15% of your DCSA contribution 11-1/4% of your DCSA contribution \$45,001-\$90,000 if you are the sole financial provider for your dependents 15% of your DCSA contribution 11-1/4% of your DCSA contribution